Twitter and Blogger’s Block

 Exactly.

-8 Responses to “Twitter and Blogger’s Block”
+8 thoughts on “Twitter and Blogger’s Block

 I agree.
 Some short/small thoughts never make it to my blog anymore.
 However, I’m finding Twitter has really provided the glue to new relationships that were loosely formed in the edublogosphere.
 Be able to see how many bloggers think between blog posts is one of my favorite elements of Flickrs, in a sense, you can sense what’s coming next from each blogger by what they are hinting at in Twitter.